diederikb/AeroGym/README.md

 ```python
 import AeroGym
 ```
 Please refer to the [Jupyter notebooks](aero_gym/notebooks) for detailed usage instructions and examples.
 If you want to run the notebooks, you will have to install [Jupyter](https://jupyter.org/install) and install a kernel for your virtual environment if you're using one (by running `ipython kernel install --user --name=NAME_OF_YOUR_ENVIRONMENT` after activating your environment).
-Make sure to change the notebook kernel to your
+Make sure to change the notebook kernel to the one that contains AeroGym.